vk6flab/ssbdaemon/README.md

 This voice-keyer requires a directory full of audio files.
 The files need to be named in the same way that your logging tool sends commands to cwdaemon.
-Using TLF, output of callsigns is in UPPER-case, but this might not be universal.
+Using TLF, output of callsigns is in UPPER-case, but this might not be universal and both UPPER-case and lower-case versions of the individual word files are usable.

 The script doesn't care which audio format you use, as long as you can play it from a command-line.
 The default extension is "aiff", but it's trivial to